 Let us continue to pray for the provision of the Lord and we will be looking forward on the day that these children will be the one who will help other less fortunate children also.

-And let us not grow weary of doing good, for in due season we will reap, if we do not give up.
+And let us not be weary in well doing: for in due season we shall reap, if we faint not.
 (Gal.
-6:9 ESV)
+6:9 KJV)

 July 22, 2014 Mission Philippines UpdateDear Bro.
 Roger and Mike,

 Greetings in the name of our Lord Jesus Christ.

 I received the support for the month of June and July Thank you very much.